 When the reasons for your complaint are clear and no investigation is needed, we’ll try and get back to you quickly with information or an explanation.

 If we need to look into your complaint in more detail, we’ll pass it to our Directorate of Professional Standards (DPS).
 They will record it and contact you directly to explain the next steps.

-If you make a complaint to the Independent Police Complaints Commission (IPCC) about the Met, they will forward it to us.
+If you make a complaint to the Independent Office for Police Conduct (IOPC) about the Met, they will forward it to us.
 We’ll then look into it in the same way as above.

 What happens after my complaint is recorded?

 After recording your complaint, our Directorate of Professional Standards (DPS) will assess its nature and seriousness.